wmorrison1818/MizzouSENG/README.md

 The visualizations I, Matt Sommer, added were titles and corresponding party logos to each page.

+The Visualization I, Dewi Kharismawati, organized both pages to make it more neat.
+I created the header, then put the logos and titles added by Matt into the center of the header.
+Also, I created container to hold the graphs added by Will to make them look tidier.
+Use bootstrap on the button to make the visualization even better.

 We used the following tools:

 * https://jquery.com